mrchongyl/zus_chatbot/README.md

-# Mindhive Assessment - AI Chatbot Engineer
+# Mindhive Assessment - ZUS Chatbot

 This project implements a multi-turn conversational AI chatbot with agentic planning, tool integration, and Retrieval-Augmented Generation (RAG) for the Mindhive Assessment.